Hypervisor development for security analysis

 • Familiarity with the x86_64 architecture, such as privilege levels, interrupts, page tables, and system registers at the concept level.

-• System programming experience, such as kernel-module development, is a plus but not a requirement.
+• Experience in system programming, such as kernel-module development, is a plus but not a requirement.

 You will receive links to recommended pre-class learning materials 2-3 weeks before the class.